-- 44.1 Only members and authorized City staff will be allowed to proceed beyond the speaker's podium without permission of the Chair or Clerk. - 44.2 Public attendees must maintain order and will not engage in unreasonable or offensive conduct including insulting language or speaking disrespectfully at a meeting. - 44.3 All-Public attendees shall ensure all electronic devices must be are turned off or switched to silent during Council and Committee meetings.
-Public attendees taking Photography photos and/or video should be kept to a minimum during a meeting and will only be permitted so long as it does not interfere with the meeting in any way.
+- 44.1 Only members and authorized City staff will be allowed to proceed beyond the speaker's podium without permission of the Chair or Clerk. - 44.2 Public attendees must maintain order and will not engage in unreasonable or offensive conduct including insulting language or speaking disrespectfully at a meeting. - 44.3 Public attendees shall ensure all electronic devices are turned off or switched to silent during Council and committee meetings.
+Public attendees taking photos and/or video will only be permitted so long as it does not interfere with the meeting in any way.
 At any time during the meeting, at the discretion of the Clerk, use of electronic devices may also be prohibited if it is believed that the use is interfering with any audio or video broadcast of the meeting. - 44.4 Any person who contravenes any provision of this section may be expelled from the meeting by the Chair.